cnorthwood/virtualbarcamp/README.md

 1. Once you have signed in via Discord, you will only have a regular level of access
-2. The first admin will need to obtain a shell: `docker exec -it virtualbarcamp_app_1 poetry run ./manage.py shell`
+2. The first admin will need to obtain a shell:
+ * For the dev environment: `docker exec -it virtualbarcamp_app_1 poetry run ./manage.py shell`
+ * For the live environment:<br>
+   `doctl kubernetes cluster kubeconfig save virtualbarcamp` (to log in to the cluster)<br>
+   `kubectl get pod` and find the name of the pod starting `virtualbarcamp-www`<br>
+   `kubectl exec virtualbarcamp-www-<pod-full-name> ./manage.py shell`
 3. Run this, varying your username appropriately:
    ```python
    from django.contrib.auth.models import User